 If your team is only doing API testing, SoapUI would be a great choice.
 It is a completely functional testing tool devoted to API testing.
 It also supports Data-driven testing where the data can be passed in CSV or excel format.
 It also has a paid version called Soap UI Pro, which offers even better and improved features for web service testing.

-If you want to add extra code for some specific workflow or functionality, use Groovy for your scripting.
+If you want to add extra code for a specific workflow or functionality, use Groovy for your scripting.
 You can also create a global variable setting and use all those variables in your tests rather than initializing them individually for each test.

 JMeter is widely used for load testing and can be used for interface testing too.
 JMeter has record & playback support and it generates HTML reports which are easy to read and understand.
 Since JMeter is compatible with CSV files, this allows you to create unique parameters for testing.

 It is easily integrable with Jenkins so that your tests can be included in the CI.
 If you want to use the same tool for interface and load testing, then JMeter will be a worthy choice.

-Fiddler helps you to check and use (again) the HTTP requests.
+Fiddler can help you check and use (again) the HTTP requests.
 It has many features that help you to debug website issues, with its extensions, and you can do much more.
 It is also a good tool for security testing as it can be configured to decrypt the encrypted request and then modify the requests for testing purposes.

 Interface testing is a very crucial part of testing for large-scale applications and it is a must to perform the testing.
 Even in applications where CI is regularly followed, it becomes important to do Interface testing.